vereoman/crown-cuisine/README.md

 - **Arman** - Lead Developer & Architect

 Contributions are welcome!
-Feel free to submit pull requests.
+Please submit pull requests or open issues on the GitHub repository.